SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-12-paxlovid-availability-vs-omicron-wave.md

 The peak will happen soon: late January or February.

 __Conclusion:__ Paxlovid available in April might as well be paxlovid available on Mars.
-Prepare to deal with Omicron by stocking up on food, medications, and live carefully enough to stay out of hospital for 4-6 weeks.
+Prepare to deal with Omicron by stocking up on food, medications, and living carefully enough to stay out of hospital for 4-6 weeks.

 ---